ultraleap/UnrealPlugin/README.md

 For C++ consult how to bind [multicast delegates](https://docs.unrealengine.com/latest/INT/Programming/UnrealArchitecture/Delegates/Multicast/)

 #### On Connected
-Event called when the tracking service connects.
+Event called when the leap service connects.
 Will likely be called before game begin play so some components won't receive this call.
 Signature: *void*
 ```c++
 FLeapEventSignature OnLeapConnected;
 ```